MeatWheeze/NeepMeat/README.md

 NeepMeat is a Minecraft mod that adds various forms of darkly aesthetic automation.

-For anyone who wants to look at my ~spaghetti~ codebase:

-Lasciate ogne speranza, voi ch'intrate!

 ## Features

 - **Fluid pipes**: Complete with tanks, valves and pumps.